cmu-mars/cmu-robotics/documents/p2-cp2.md

 This metric succinctly captures our goal for code-level adaptation: to return a perturbed system as close to its intent as possible.
-From the perspective of the code-level adaptation engine, this metric also transforms the problem into one more amenable to search (i.e., it produces a gradient).
+From the perspective of the code-level adaptation engine, this metric also transforms the problem into one that is more amenable to search (i.e., it produces a gradient).

+### Comparison to the Baseline

+The original and adapted system may be compared using the test suite and a set of evaluation metrics.

+*

 ## References